-The OSFM will make the entire rulemaking file available for inspection and copying throughout the rulemaking process at its office at the above Sacramento 715 "P" Street address.
+The OSFM will make the entire rulemaking file available for inspection and copying throughout the rulemaking process at its 715 "P" Street location.
 As of the date of this notice being published in the Notice Register, the rulemaking file consists of this notice, the proposed text of the regulations, the initial statement of reasons, and supporting information.
-Copies may be obtained through the contact persons at the address and/or phone number listed above
+Copies may be obtained through the contact persons at the address and/or phone number listed above.